ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of stabilizing between 96.5 and 97.5%
-* test set accuracy of ?
+* test set accuracy of 96.3%

-I used the LeNet architecture.
-I wanted to start the simplest model possible, before moving to architectures that were more complex.
-I obtained very good accuracy using the test set as evidence.
+I used the LeNet architecture, with dropouts in pooling and RELUs.
+I wanted to start with the simplest model possible, before moving to architectures that were more complex.
+I obtained very good accuracy of 96.3% using the test set as evidence.

 ### Test a Model on New Images